Trust-AI-ua/Neuro-VLM-resilience/README.md

 |         |               | Neuro        | 0.773            | 0.782                | 0.357              | 0.373                  | 29.38 ± 10.58  |
 |         |               | Neuro++      | 0.775            | 0.776                | 0.357              | 0.368                  | 38.39 ± 10.28  |

+Please see more detailed evaluation and model performance comparison in our [paper](https://arxiv.org/abs/2511.20710).